-REUs receive many many more applications than they have spots, so it's a good idea to apply to at least 6 of them.
+REUs receive many many more applications than they have spots (they're more selective than elite colleges!), so it's a good idea to apply to at least 6 of them.
 They also vary widely in structure (for example, whether students work individually or in groups, on similar projects or different projects, with lots of faculty supervision/interaction or very little).
 If you've been accepted to more than one REU, be sure to ask about the details of the structure if these aspects of your working environment are important to you.

 Many programs are restricted to those undergraduate students who will not have graduated before the program begins (that is, they exclude current seniors).
 The following five programs do accept applications from graduating seniors:

 The Park City Mathematics Institute (PCMI) has an Undergraduate Summer School which interacts with the Graduate Summer School and Research in Mathematics programs.
 (Click on the Undergraduate Summer School link at the top of the page.
 They change the URLs regularly.)